JasonHaley/agentcon-boston-workshop/labs/lab1/readme.md

 ## Create metadata about the clauses and remove legal stop words

-So far the PDF has been parsed as marked down and split into the contract clauses using the markdown splitter.
-Now let's look at what metadaa we can gather and use for our retrieval system.
+So far the PDF has been parsed as markdown and split into the contract clauses using the markdown splitter.
+Next what can we do in addition to just having the text chunk from pdf to help our retrieval system?

+### Metadata
+Metadata we can use and get from the content and context of the chunks:
+- heading
+- use the heading to categorize the clause
+- index of the clause
+- indicate if it is a template file or not

+### Stop words
+Another technique we can use, is the removal of legal stop words from the pdf text chunk before we calculate embeddings on the text.
+Stop words are common words that occur often but carry very little substantive information, removing them should "sharpen" the effectiveness of our embedding for the retrieval system.

+> NOTE: we could also add the section headings to the "clean_text" to add more signal to our embedding - however I'll leave this as an exercise to the user to try out.

 1.